 Using the experience of delivering a wide variety of courses in lighting application and design for the lighting industry, the Lighting Industry Academy has developed the Certificate Course to provide a solid foundation of knowledge required for a career in lighting.

-The fully revised course is designed to build the understanding of the fundamentals of light, light sources and lighting design.
+The fully revised course is designed to build an understanding of the fundamentals of light, light sources and lighting design.

 The Certificate course provides an excellent grounding in lighting for a wide range of audience and has proven to be the catalyst for many long and very successful careers in the lighting industry.

 The course is offered in a modular format consisting of three modules, where the individual modules can be taken together over five consecutive days or separately to suit an individual’s requirement and experience.